asiloisad/pulsar-super-cursor/README.md

 # super-cursor

 A superset of commands to improve multi-cursor workflow.
+A package allows you to create multiple cursors anywhere in the text-editor (inc. mini) using only your keyboard.
+Commands for moving and selecting the last cursor have been added.
+This package is intended for keyboard-only navigation.

 ![demo](https://github.com/bacadra/pulsar-super-cursor/blob/master/assets/demo.gif?raw=true)

-A pacakge allows you to create multiple cursors anywhere in the buffer, using only your keyboard.
-Commands of movement and selection of only last cursor has been added.
-This package is meant for keyboard only navigation.

-## Features

 A package features:

 - add new cursor by command `super-cursor:toggle` (default `Ctrl-Alt-Enter`),
 - switch between active cursor by commands `super-cursor:next` (default `Ctrl-Alt-PageUp`) and `super-cursor:previous` (default `Ctrl-Alt-PageDown`),
-- highlight actived cursor,
+- highlight recently activeted (or added) cursor,
 - commands of single cursor, e.g. `super-cursor:move-up` (default `Ctrl-Alt-Up`),
 - a predefined keyboard shortcuts.